You are here

 With numerous budget cuts to social services programs, public libraries are encountering more individuals experiencing homelessness, and poverty.
 For many, a library may be the only place of refuge from the weather, or noise from a downtown cityscape.
 The increasing volume of need arising in many communities may leave library workers feeling ill-equipped or overwhelmed.

 Because of this, libraries are asking the questions: Why are there so many people experiencing homelessness in our libraries?
 How do we better serve our vulnerable customers?
 How do we educate and support our library staff?
-During this webinar presenter and social worker Elissa Hardy will address these questions and explore some solutions.
+During this webinar social worker Elissa Hardy will address these questions and explore some solutions.

 At the end of this one-hour webinar, participants will: